silpian/image-object-removal/README.md

 Main library: Pillow (python image library), PIL is deprecated

-repeatedly calculate n derivatives of rgb of pixels like with maclaurin series and prioritized by distance to current pixel

-calculate error rate, against actual background

-Precise derivative requires floating point colors, RGB of Pillow is series of ints.

-Matplotlib colormap allows floating pt values, but then you need to find a suitable way to view the image

-## stage 1 (square overlayed onto solid color background)
+~~## stage 1 (square overlayed onto solid color background)
 1. bounds for square
 2. iteratively calculate expected Red from surrounding pixels

-## stage 2 (square on gradient background)
+~~## stage 2 (square on gradient background)
 1.
 2.
 3. average with calculated rgb from other side

-At any pt, the derivative is constant, at 255/width
+To circumvent the issue of RGB int colors, and needing floating pt precision, the image was first loaded into a floating point numpy array where calculations where done.
+Then, this array was converted to an array of ints, which was then loaded back into a PIL image.

+While an error rate check has not been completed, from first glance, the calculated image is indistinguishable from the original.
+Thus, any image could be put in the bounded square that was "removed," and it could be removed as if it were never there.

 ## stage 3 (square on "floor" image background)
 1.